How to Plan the Best 3 Days in Valletta, Malta

 St George’s Square

 The largest square in Valletta is St George’s Square which you can easily find at the far end of Republic Street.
 At one side of the square is the very popular Grandmaster’s Palace which was unfortunately closed when we visited for refurbishment.
-There are also a number of other important historic buildings located around this square and it sits just a short distance from the famous Casa Rocca Piccola.
+There are also a number of other important historic buildings located around this square.
+It sits just a short distance from the famous Casa Rocca Piccola which is worth visiting as well.

 St Paul’s Pro-Cathedral

-View of a cathedral dome from the top of a hilly street.
+Dome of cathedral at the end of street.

-There are many churches in Valletta to visit as well as a couple of impressive cathedrals.
+There are many churches in Valletta to visit and a couple of impressive cathedrals.
 One of these is St Paul’s Pro-Cathedral which is an iconic landmark along Valletta’s skyline.
 It dates back to the 19th century and was commissioned by Queen Adelaide.
-The undercroft has been completely renovated and is now home to a pizzeria which isn’t something you’d normally associate with a cathedral and could be a unique dining experience.
+The undercroft has been completely renovated and is now home to a pizzeria which isn’t something you’d normally associate with a cathedral.

 Visit some Game of Thrones filming locations

 Did you know that Game of Thrones was filmed in Valletta?
-Malta in general was heavily used in different seasons but Valletta in particular had a number of notable filming locations.
-The photo shown above is of Eagle Street but Fort St Angelo, the Upper Barrakka Gardens, and nearby Fort Manoel were all used.
-Eagle Street is a hidden gem in Valletta so you won’t find it full of tourists.
+Malta in general was heavily used in different seasons but Valletta in particular has a number of notable filming locations.
+The photo shown above is of Eagle Street but Fort St Angelo, the Upper Barrakka Gardens, and nearby Fort Manoel were all used as well.
+Eagle Street is a hidden gem in Valletta so you won’t find it full of tourists, but you may find some tour groups here.

 Look up at the Maltese balconies